Keshar Jung Rayamajhi

 In November 1960 Rayamajhi travelled to Moscow to take part in the International Meeting of Communist and Workers Parties.
 During Rayamajhi's stay in the Soviet Union the King retook direct rule in Nepal.
 Rayamajhi sent a message from Moscow stating that the dissolution of the parliament was a 'progressive step'.
 Under the new order in Nepal the CPN was banned.
 After his return to Nepal in January 1961, Rayamajhi called for lifting the ban on political parties.
 But at the same time he continued for argue in favour of guided democracy and constitutional monarchy.

 In March 1961 a plenum of the party was held in Darbhanga (India).
 The plenum decided to remove Rayamajhi from the position as general secretary.
 Instead a central secretariat consisting of Rayamajhi, D.P.
 Adhikari and Shambhuram Shrestha was formed to run the party.

 In April 1962 the sector of CPN led by Tulsi Lal Amatya and Pushpa Lal Shrestha held a third party congress, which the sector around Rayamajhi did not recognize.
 The congress decided to expel Rayamajhi from the party.
 Rayamajhi and his followers continued to function as a party though.
 Effectively the CPN was divided into two separate parties, a CPN led by Amatya and a CPN led by Rayamajhi.
 The Rayamajhi group held its own third party congress in 1967, and elected Rayamajhi as general secretary.

 In 1979 a section of the party, led by Bishnu Bahadur Manandhar, revolted against Rayamajhi's membership in the royal Rajsabha and his soft line towards the monarchy.
 Manandhar eventually left the party in 1981, taking a large section of its membership with him.
 Two years later the party held its fifth congress, which elected Rayamajhi chairman and Krishna Raj Burma general secretary.
 In September 1983 Rayamajhi was expelled from the party by Burma for being a royalist.
 Rayamajhi then reorganised his followers into a new CPN, in which he was elected general secretary.
 Eventually this new CPN also expelled him around 1986.

 Rayamajhi was included in the interim government after the 1990 Jana Andolan ('People's Movement') as Minister of Education.
 He was also appointed to the three-member Cabinet Committee to oversee the constitutional proposal of the Constitution Recommendations Commission, representing the King.

 Rayamajhi contested the Kathmandu-3 constituency in the 1991 parliamentary election, on behalf of his new party Janata Dal (Samajbadi Prajatantrik).
 Rayamajhi finished eight in the constituency.

+chairman of the Royal Privy Council

 Rayamajhi went on to become the chairman of the Royal Privy Council.
 In his function as chairman of the council, Rayamajhi oversaw the dramatic change in the royal house that followed the Nepalese royal massacre and the coronation of Gyanendra Shah.

 On November 13, 2002, Maoist rebels carried out an armed attack on the residence of Rayamajhi.
 In November 2003, Maoists attacked his ancestral home.